gnikyt/gochain/README.md

 // New chain.
 c := new(gc.Chain)

-// Add two blocks, mine them.
-Difficulty of "2". dif := 2
-blk1 := c.BuildBlock(dif, "One")
+// Add two blocks, mine them with a difficulty level of "2". dif := 2 blk1 := c.BuildBlock(dif, "One")
 blk2 := c.BuildBlock(dif, "Two")